-Jason Ortega is a 43-year-old Puerto Rican male originally from Miami Beach, Florida who is currently in prison for his role in a drug conspiracy that he entered into at age 15 while living in Norfolk, Virginia; which he was eventually convicted at age 23 for his role in conspiring to distribute crack cocaine, and taking part in a murder during a continuing criminal enterprise at age 23, and sentenced to life in federal prison for his role that spanned a thirty-one month period, excluding time previously spent incarcerated.
-In addition, he was convicted in the Circuit Court of Virginia Beach for which he's serving a state sentence for an overt act of his federal drug conspiracy where he collected upon a drug debt with force and took more than was owed.
+Jason Ortega is a 43-year old Puerto Rican male originally from Miami Beach, Florida.
+He is currently in prison for his role in a drug conspiracy that he entered into at age 15 while living in Norfolk, Virginia.
+He was eventually convicted at age 23 for his role in conspiring to distribute crack cocaine, and taking part in a murder during a continual criminal enterprise.
+He was sentenced to life in federal prison for his role that spanned a thirty-one month period, excluding time previously spent incarcerated.
+In addition, he was convicted in the Circuit Court of Virginia Beach for an overt act of his federal drug conspiracy in which he collected upon a drug debt with force, and took more than was owed.
 He was sentenced to 39 years for that offense.

-Now two decades later, Jason is candidly sharing how at age 15 when faced with family problems requiring adult decisions, he made some not-so-smart decisions out of fear and an undeveloped mind, to join a drug conspiracy to protect his family from drug dealers his father owed money to, that not only took advantage and manipulated Jason, but sought to kill him when he had learned too much and became a liability to them.
+Now two decades later, Jason is candidly sharing how at age 15 when faced with family problems requiring adult decisions, he made some not-so-smart decisions out of fear and an undeveloped mind.
+He joined a drug conspiracy to protect his family from drug dealers his father owed money to, that not only took advantage and manipulated Jason, but sought to kill him when he learned too much and became a liability to them.

-It has become commonplace for stories like these to go unnoticed.
-We often dismiss them or justify the results.
-It is no surprise that the public has formed opinions that Jason deserves what happened to him, or that justice has been served and he is paying his debt to society as decided by a court of law but is what happened to Jason really justice?
-Is two decades enough time spent in prison for his crimes, especially when he was as much a victim under the circumstance that led to his imprisonment?
+In asking you to support his petition, we ask: Is two decades enough time spent in prison for his crimes, especially when he was as much a victim under the circumstances that led to his imprisonment?
 And is his total amendment of life twenty years later worth anything?
-Do we keep Jason warehoused in prison although he is no longer a threat to the community and has already served two decades in prison?
+Do we keep Jason warehoused in prison although he is no longer a threat to society, has already served twenty-one years in prison, and with each passing year he gets older he becomes more expensive to house, and the rate of recidivism diminishes?
+Do we really believe in second chances?
+If not Jason, then who?

-There are many parts of the problem, so join with us in affecting change in the form of an overhaul of the flaws in the justice system, and giving Jason another chance at freedom.
-It's no doubt that Jason would be a value to any community he would return to as a Minister of the gospel of Jesus Christ and mentor to at-risk teens, but also as an advocate for justice reform with the knowledge and experience, he holds of the flaws in the system.
-He also is a great example of a person who's made a total amendment of life, and what it takes to arrive there.
-To learn more about Redemptive Life Foundation, or Jason's story, visit the Redemptive Life Foundation's website.
+There's no doubt that Jason would be a value to any community he would be released to as a Minister of the Gospel of Jesus Christ and mentor to at-risk kids.
+In addition, he'd contribute as an advocate for justice reform with the knowledge and experience he holds of the flaws in the system.
+Lastly, he'd serve as a motivational speaker and example of someone who's made a total amendment of life, and what it takes to arrive there.

 Today: The Redemptive Life Foundation is counting on you